SamuelCochrane/mkdocs-blog/docs/posts/Deficiency Needs Vs Growth Needs.md

 Deficiency needs are concerned with basic survival.

 Deficiency needs arise due to deprivation and motivate people when they are unmet.
-- The motivation to fulfill such needs becomes stronger the longer they are denied.
+- The [[Motivation|motivation]] to fulfill such needs becomes stronger the longer they are denied.
 - For example, the longer a person goes without food, the more hungry they will become.

 Deficiency needs are bounded, and can reach "satiation".